-The yearly budget of Mesics is ca € 200.000,-.
-Till 2005, all investments of Mesics in the five African countries have been done in the form of donations, whereby a local contribution, in cash or in kind, has been considered as essential.
+The yearly budget of Mesics is ca € 100.000,-.
+Till 2005, all investments of Mesics in the four African countries have been done in the form of donations, whereby a local contribution, in cash or in kind, has been considered as essential.
 End of 2005, after careful consultation with its partners, the board has decided to try to finance income generating projects as much as possible on the basis of loans.

 Mesics finances its investments in projects through donations of private persons, private and public charity funds, and the business community and service clubs.

 Mesics does not pay salaries; as a rule all travel expenses are born by the travellers themselves.
 Thus the only overhead of Mesics consists of some printing costs and annual registration fees, not even 0,5 % of the total revenues.
 Mesics publishes yearly a financial report, audited by an accountant.

 As of January 2019 the board consists of: Dirk Kam (chairman), Steven de Clercq (treasurer), Madeline Dijckmeester (secretary), Frederique Holle, Boldewijn Sloet and Margot Kam (board members).
 Under the board, the Mesics Ambassadors (formerly the Tilapia Committee) function with Loes van der Toolen, Lysbeth Land and Barrie Isherwood as members.
 Loes is an old friend of Father Jan Heine.
 The aim of the Mesics Ambassadors is to promote the (tilapia) projects of Mesics.